isaacadams/giftme/README.md

     - [ ] give header more utility
     - [ ] make login page more appealing
     - [ ] customize theme
+    - [ ] use responsive grid to help with height issues in mobile view
 - [ ] various mobile bugs
     - [ ] inputs squish when keyboard appears during wishlist editing
     - [ ] was getting an odd error when trying to sign up on mobile phone